alexoh554/alexoh554.github.io/_posts/2024-12-19-Winning-2nd-at-the-Trend-Micro-Hackathon.md

 During my internship at Trend Micro, I created a fully-integrated Slackbot to automate company raffles and showcased it to the company.
 This was a great project to learn about AWS architecture, serverless computing, and API integration.

 ## Motivation
 Trend Micro hosts tri-annual "Hack Days", days where developers are encouraged to work on and share a project.
 Ideas can be anything - some make useful tools for productivity, while others may work on technical debt or workflow optimizations.
 This was one of the great showcases of Trend Micro's continuous learning work culture and how it benefits everyone.
-Developers like myself can learn new skills and the company can also benefit greatly from some of these projects (one team worked on migrating a huge repository to a newer programming language).
+Developers like myself can learn new skills and the company can also benefit greatly from some of these projects (one team worked on migrating a huge repository to a newer version of a programming language).

 One of the perks of working at Trend Micro is the Ottawa Senators ticket raffles.
 For every game, employees can email an HR organizer to be entered in a draw.
 Near the day of the game, winners are notified via email or teams.